Security Boundaries & Access Control for TimescaleDB Hypertables

 with psycopg.connect(conn_str, row_factory=dict_row) as conn:

-# 1. Set tenant context for RLS evaluation.
-SET does not accept bind
+# 1. Set tenant context.
+SET does not accept bind parameters, so use

-# parameters, so use set_config() to parameterize the value safely.
+# set_config() to parameterize the value safely against injection.

 with conn.cursor() as cur:

-# 2. Verify RLS is active on target hypertables
+# 2. Confirm RLS is active on the target hypertable.

 with conn.cursor() as cur: